michaelnmmeyer/bayes_fss/README.md

     }

-I wrote this program because I was tired of spending time manually adjusting and testing features sets for my NLP stuff, and wanted a convenient program to do that tedious work for me.
+I wrote this program because I was tired of spending time manually adjusting and testing features for my NLP stuff, and wanted a convenient program to do that work for me.
 This is the intended use case.
 For more complex scenarios (and more bloat), you can use Weka.

 ## Building